-(13) Subject to subregulations (14) and (15), where a person is required by any of the preceding provisions of this regulation to cancel a prescription -

-- (a) the person must write, stamp or mark in ink in legible letters the word "Cancelled" across the prescription; and - (b) the person must retain the prescription, in a form that is retrievable within 48 hours, for a period of 2 years from the day on which the requirement to cancel the prescription arose.
+- (13) Subject to subregulations (14) and (15), where a person is required by any of the preceding provisions of this regulation to cancel a prescription - (a) the person must write, stamp or mark in ink in legible letters the word "Cancelled" across the prescription; and - (b) the person must retain the prescription, in a form that is retrievable within 48 hours, for a period of 2 years from the day on which the requirement to cancel the prescription arose.

-- (14) Where the original of a prescription that is prepared in duplicate is required, under a law of the Commonwealth, to be forwarded to a Department or authority of the Commonwealth - (a) it is sufficient compliance with the requirements of subregulation (4)(c)(ii), subregulation (9)(a), subregulation (11) or (13) if the duplicate of the prescription is dealt with in accordance with those requirements; and - (b) a reference in the following provisions of this regulation to a prescription, unless the contrary intention appears, is to be taken to include a reference to such a duplicate. - (15) Subregulation (13)(b) does not apply in relation to a prescription (other than a prescription that does not comply with regulation 20) that is written on the same piece of paper as another prescription that may lawfully subsequently be dispensed.

-- (16) A person must not dispense a restricted substance on a prescription which

-- (a) is illegible or defaced; or

-- (b) is marked "cancelled"; or

-- (c) appears to have been altered; or

-- (d) appears to be fraudulent in any respect or forged.
+(14) Where the original of a prescription that is prepared in duplicate is required, under a law of the Commonwealth, to be forwarded to a Department or authority of the Commonwealth -

+- (a) it is sufficient compliance with the requirements of subregulation (4)(c)(ii), subregulation (9)(a), subregulation (11) or (13) if the duplicate of the prescription is dealt with in accordance with those requirements; and - (b) a reference in the following provisions of this regulation to a prescription, unless the contrary intention appears, is to be taken to include a reference to such a duplicate. - (15) Subregulation (13)(b) does not apply in relation to a prescription (other than a prescription that does not comply with regulation 20) that is written on the same piece of paper as another prescription that may lawfully subsequently be dispensed. - (16) A person must not dispense a restricted substance on a prescription which - (a) is illegible or defaced; or - (b) is marked "cancelled"; or - (c) appears to have been altered; or - (d) appears to be fraudulent in any respect or forged.

-- (17) A person to whom a prescription of the kind referred to in subregulation (16) is presented must - (a) retain the prescription notwithstanding that it has not been dispensed; and - (b) as soon as practicable inform the Secretary or a police officer of the relevant circumstances and the person's reasons for not dispensing the prescription.
+(17) A person to whom a prescription of the kind referred to in subregulation (16) is presented must -

+- (a) retain the prescription notwithstanding that it has not been dispensed; and - (b) as soon as practicable inform the Secretary or a police officer of the relevant circumstances and the person's reasons for not dispensing the prescription.

-- (18) A person must not dispense a prescription for a restricted substance or supply a restricted substance upon a prescription if the prescription is presented for dispensing - (a) in the case of a prescription for a restricted substance other than a declared restricted substance or a specified psychotropic substance, more than 12 months after the date on which the prescription was written; or
+(18) A person must not dispense a prescription for a restricted substance or supply a restricted substance upon a prescription if the prescription is presented for dispensing more than 12 months after the date on which the prescription was written unless otherwise permitted under the Act or these regulations.